The Water Pollution (Jersey) Law 2000

 A discharge permit is an authorisation to discharge into controlled waters, a substance or energy that would otherwise be classified as polluting.

-Most of the discharge permits issued by Environmental Protection relate to effluent from private drainage systems being released from the soakaway underground.
+Most of the discharge permits issued by Pollution Control relate to effluent from private drainage systems being released from the soakaway underground.
 This discharge may eventually reach groundwater.

 If the system is properly constructed and well-maintained, it should not pose a risk of pollution.
 However, if a soakaway is defective causing sewage to flow into a nearby stream, it can cause pollution.